 See the little yellow post-its on the wall behind my desk?
 They say “7:30”, “8:00”, etc. The night before my next classes, I quickly go through the slides for each class, gather a few props, and organize them by class time.
 Then all of my props are ready to go and within arm’s reach when I need them.
 Plus, I keep a basket of all of my props under my desk just in case I want to use something else on the fly.

 VIPKID likes their teachers to have a secondary reward system to encourage students (the first reward system is the stars in the online classroom).
 Here’s a peak at the rewards that I use:

 Ready to apply to work from home teaching English?
 Just click my Referral Link here!
-Plus, when you use my link I’ll send you The Steps I Took to Increase My Bookings from ZERO to FULLY BOOKED, plus The ONE THING I Wish I Knew Before My First Real Class!
+Plus, when you use my link I’ll send you The Steps I Took to Increase My Bookings from ZERO to FULLY BOOKED, plus tips for after you get hired!
 Just be sure that you have at least a Bachelor’s Degree and 1 Year of teaching/tutoring experience (or something similar like Sunday School teaching).

 Y’all… I seriously can’t say enough good things about this company!

 Don’t let the interview process (which may seem a bit daunting) scare you away!
 Trust me, once you get into a groove and get a few classes under your belt, you’ll be glad you put in the effort!

 Work from home teaching English in your pajama pants for a few hours a day to make an extra couple hundred bucks a week.
 And have fun doing it!